 If you feel that you’ve been doing the exercises in this article correctly and are still struggling to find your head voice technique, consider booking a trial free lesson.

 We will make sure to do some great head voice warm ups so that you can find balance.

 How Can I Put This to Use With My Own Voice?

 I created a free video that you can use to apply the most important info from this post in your own singing.

-The free video includes 3 Bonus exercises for developing your falsetto voice.
+The free video includes 3 Bonus exercises for developing your head and falsetto voice.

 That way, you can improve the top of your range today.